colakburak/trust-cups/README.md

 ![image](https://user-images.githubusercontent.com/63854390/167278032-88af1ede-1dee-4797-a874-8cb256ff4961.png)

 >Redis, Redis-Stream, RedisJson, RedisSearch
+>
 >Python, FastAPI, Uvicorn, Venv
+>
 >ReactJS, HTML/CSS

+### Trust Cups is a integration API for retail shops.
+With our BUY NOW PAY LATER key idea, we develop Hybrid Loyality Program.
+We believed the best way to increase loyality of customers is a both side trust.
+With our analysis we can get Trust Index for each customer.

 ## Trust cups is a tool which allows customers to lend the coffee and pay it back later.
 It collects customer's transaction data and analysing their trust index.
 After every time when customers buys a coffee, trust index is increasing, which means more trust cups.